What Is B2B Payment Processing? Definition, Methods & Trends

 Research by Juniper found that by 2026, 80% of the overall transaction value of B2B cross-border payments will be by wire.
 They are most popular where ACH transfers don’t work: international payments and payments over $1 million per day.

 Wire transfers can make funds available to you within 24 hours and generally cost around $15.
-One drawback of their use is that they don’t consistently include remittance information, which can be an issue for recordkeeping.
+One drawback of using wire transfers is that they don’t consistently include remittance information, which can be an issue for recordkeeping.

 Credit Card Processing